medplum/medplum/packages/docs/docs/home.md

 ## Community

-- **Contributing** - Medplum is open source because we believe that streamling healthcare is based on _transparency_ and _collaboration_.
+- **Contributing** - Medplum is open source because we believe that streamlining healthcare is based on _transparency_ and _collaboration_.
 If you are interested contributing to Medplum, check out our [Contributors](/contributing) page
 - **Discord** - Join the conversation by checking us out on [Discord](https://discord.gg/UBAWwvrVeN)